 What matters most to you about an application?

-How often do you make mistakes in admitting people?
-What’s the worst one yet?
+How often do you make mistakes in admitting people, and how do those mistakes manifest when the admit starts the program?